 Auditory pathway

 The scala vestibuli is the semicircle shaped region above the scala media and contains perilymph.
 It is separated from the scala media by Reissner’s membrane.
 It receives the sound waves from the oval window, and sends them up to the apex of the cochlea (the helicotrema).
 Here the sound wave vibrations continue and head back down the cochlea via the scala tympani.
 The scala media lies between the scala vestibuli and the scala tympani and contains endolymph.

 It is essential for sound transmission in the inner ear, as perilymph is a fluid, and fluids are essentially non-compressible.
-Without the round window, the compression of the stapes footplate would not transmit the vibrations from the tympanic membrane.
+Without the cochlear window, the compression of the stapes footplate would not transmit the vibrations from the tympanic membrane.

+Auditory pathway